arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 > No matter what is the value of 'x' and 'y' is, we will always take the 2nd or the last value i.e the value of 'y' here and store it in 'j' variable.

 ## Data Structure with C

 ### Daily Revision

 * 1 -> Done still insertion in array (14 Jan 2023)
 * 2 -> Start from insertion in array (15 Jan 2023)
+* 3 -> Start from searching in array (16 Jan 2023)
+* 4 -> Start from Deletion in linked list(17 Jan 2023) before starting new lectures.